openmobilehub/omh-storage/README.md

    )
    ```

 *Note*: we'd recommend to provide the auth client and the storage client as a singleton with your preferred dependency injection library as this will be your only gateway to the OMH Auth SDK and OMH Storage SDK; and it doesn't change in runtime at all.
+If you're checking the `starter-code` or the `main` branches you will find this on `SingletonModule` class.

 ## Adding Storage to your app
 First and foremost, the main interface that you'll be interacting with is called OmhStorageClient.
 In contains all your basic storage functionalities: list, create, delete, download, update and upload files.